tweag/python-monorepo-example/2018-07-09-funflow-example.md

 (We can't sequence them in parallel because then repeated recursive calls would repeat work if flows were distributed.)
 In other words, we need the power to combine an arbitrary amount of similar flows into one flow.
-Because funflow is embedded in haskell, we can write the function `flowJoin`:
+Because Funflow is embedded in haskell, we can write the function `flowJoin`: